-Peanut Butter and Jelly Overnight Oats are a healthy, gluten free twist on a classic childhood flavor combination.
+These Peanut Butter Overnight Oats are a healthy, breakfast twist on the classic peanut butter and jelly childhood flavor combination.
 Made with Peanut butter and strawberry jam, and hearty old-fashioned rolled oats, it’s such a delicious breakfast!

-- Oats: Overnight oats are typically made with old-fashioned rolled oats and sometimes quick oats.
+Overnight oats are typically made with old-fashioned rolled oats and sometimes quick oats.
 Be sure to use certified gluten free oats as needed.
 Just be sure not to use instant oats as they will turn out mushy.

 - Chia Seeds: Chia seeds give overnight oats that thick pudding-like texture and add extra fiber but feel free to leave them out if you aren’t a fan.

 - Milk: Use your favorite dairy or dairy-free milk you like or have on hand.
-We usually like to use unsweetened almond milk for vegan overnight oats but coconut milk, cashew milk all work great for a vegan option.
+We usually like to use unsweetened almond milk for vegan overnight oats but coconut milk and cashew milk all work great for a vegan option.

 - Yogurt – You can add a combination of plant-based milk and plant-based Greek yogurt to make your oats extra creamy .

 - Fruit: Have fun with your toppings.
 Add fruit that won’t get mushy directly into the mason jar or toss them on directly on top of the oats when you’re ready to eat.